ceecodes/make-a-pr/README.md

-# A Repository for people to make PRs to.
+# This is a Repository for people to make PRs to.

-## Instructions
+## Follow the instructions to complete your pull request:

 - Fork this Repository
 - Clone it to your PC